qbxlvnf11/data-preprocessing-methods/README.md

 #### - Data processing or data management methods for machine learning
   - tf.data.Dataset: how to process data in Tensorflow
   - torch.utils.data: building custom dataset for neural model in Pytorch
-  - Gamma Encoding: brightness and contrast adjustments
+  - Gamma Encoding: brightness and contrast adjustments of images
   - TORCHVISION.TRANSFORMS: how to process image data in Pytorch
   - Preprocessing methods in NLP: lemmatization, stemming, POS tagging, TF-IDF, Graphization etc.
   - TorchText: how to process text data in Pytorch